OWASP/www-project-cornucopia/tab_acknowledgements.md

 * Contributors, supporters, sponsors and volunteers to the OWASP ASVS, AppSensor and Web Framework Security Matrix projects, Mitre’s Common Attack Pattern Enumeration and Classification (CAPEC), and SAFECode’s “Practical Security Stories and Security Tasks for Agile Development Environments” which are all used in the cross-references provided.
 * Playgen for providing an illuminating afternoon seminar on task gamification, and tartanmaker.com for the online tool to help create the card back pattern.
 * Blackfoot UK Limited for creating and donating print-ready design files, Tom Brennan and the OWASP Foundation for instigating the creation of an OWASP-branded box and leaflet, and OWASP employees, especially Kate Hartmann, for managing the ordering, stocking and despatch of printed card decks.
+* Agile Stationary for producing packs for sale contributing to wider awareness of the project
 * Oana Cornea and other participants at the AppSec EU 2015 project summit for their help in creating the demonstration video.
 * Colin Watson as author and co-project leader with Darío De Filippis, along with other OWASP volunteers who have helped in many ways.